 4 to the business logic where we may perform calculations with it.

-Let's say we also press the buttons labelled "+" and "5".
+Let's say we also press the buttons labeled "+" and "5".
 The user interface logic also translates these interactions into the number

 5 and recognizes it will need a method for addition.
 The business logic then adds the numbers